Best Standing Desk Converters 2026: 8 Picks for Small Desks

 The gas-spring lift is smooth and requires minimal effort to raise or lower.
 It goes from fully seated to fully standing (a range of about 6.2 to 19.7 inches above your desk surface) in one fluid motion, and stays locked at any point in between.
 When collapsed, it sits just 3.9 inches above the desk, which is about as flat as converters get.

-Stability was excellent in our testing.
+Stability was excellent across the reviews we analyzed.
 Even at maximum height with a 24-inch monitor mounted on it, there was minimal wobble during normal typing.
 Aggressive typing did produce slight movement, but nothing that affected usability.

 Pros: